epigen/mr.pareto/README_template.md

 # Analysis & Visualization Snakemake Workflow Using/Powered by PACKAGE for DATA/MODALITY
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing and visualizing analyses of data (e.g., ...) powered by the package [package](https://www.packageURL.org).

 This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
 For more details, instructions, and modules check out the project's repository.
-Please consider starring and sharing modules that are interesting or useful to you, this helps me prioritize my efforts!
+Please consider **starring** and sharing modules that are interesting or useful to you, this helps others find and benefit from my work and me to prioritize my efforts!

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**